-Step 3 Access SWR.
+Step 4 Access SWR.

-- 1. Log in to the SWR management console. - 2.
+- 1. Log in to the SWR console. - 2.
 In the navigation pane on the left, choose Dashboard and click Generate Login Command in the upper right corner.
 On the displayed page, click to copy the login command. - 3.
-Run the login command on the VM where the container engine is installed. - Step 4 Create an organization.
+Run the login command on the VM where the container engine is installed. - Step 5 Create an organization.
 If an organization has been created, skip this step. - 1.
-Log in to the SWR management console. - 2.
+Log in to the SWR console. - 2.
 In the navigation pane on the left, choose Organization Management.
 On the displayed page, click Create Organization in the upper right corner. - 3.
-Enter the organization name and click OK.
+Enter the organization name and click OK. - Step 6 Add a tag to the loaded basic image.